SalomePlatform/hexablock/doc/creategrids.rst

 Cartesian grid
 ==============

-To create a cartesian grid, the following data are required:
+To create a cartesian grid, select radio button **Cartesian** :

-- the vertex of the initial hexahedron
-- the vector corresponding to the diametrically opposite vertex to the initial vertex
-- the number of repetition of this hexahedra along the three axes (n(x), n(y) and n(z))

-The dialogue box for the creation of a cartesian grid is:

 .. image:: _static/gui_make_cart_grid.png
    :align: center

 .. centered::
       Dialogue Box for a Cartesian grid

+The following data are required:

+- the vertex of the initial hexahedron
+- the vector corresponding to the diametrically opposite vertex to the initial vertex
+- the number of repetition of this hexahedra along the three axes (n(x), n(y) and n(z))

 The result of this action is: